InternLandMark/LandMark/README.md

 pip install -r requirements.txt
 ```
 ## Prepare Dataset
-For confidential reason, the native datasets we use as shown above will not be released.<br>
-For ideal reproduction result, [MatrixCity](https://city-super.github.io/matrixcity/) dataset is highly recommanded.<br>
-We've prepared tuned configuration files and dedicated dataloader for the MatrixCity dataset.<br>
+For confidentiality requirements, the native datasets we use as shown above will not be released.
+To ideal reproduce result, [MatrixCity](https://city-super.github.io/matrixcity/) dataset is highly recommanded.
+More details about how to reproducing please refer to the following Chapter: **MatrixCity Dataset**.
+We have prepared tuned configuration files and dedicated dataloader for the MatrixCity dataset.

-Large scale scenes captured from the real world are most suitable for our method.<br>
-We recommend using dataset of a building, a well-known LandMark and even a small town.<br>
+Large scale scenes captured from the real world are most suitable for our method.
+We recommend using dataset of a building, a well-known LandMark and even a small town.
 Prepare about 250 ~ 300 images of the reconstruction target.
-Make sure enough overlapping.<br>
+Make sure enough overlapping.

 Reform your dataset as the following structure:

 - your_dataset/